 Theme Leads and Champions

-Dr Rafael Palacios - Research Theme Lead, Sustainable Power (Offshore)
+Professor Rafael Palacios - Research Theme Lead, Sustainable Power (Offshore)

 Dr Rafael Palacios studied Aeronautical Engineering in Universidad Politécnica, Madrid and gained a PhD in Aerospace Engineering from the University of Michigan.
 Before joining Imperial he worked as an R&D engineer at Airbus.
 Currently he is a Reader in Aeronautics and leads the Load Control and Aeroelastics lab.
 His research interests are in: Flight dynamics and control of very flexible aircraft; aeroelastic optimisation and aerodynamic load control in large wind turbines; fluid-structure interaction in membrane wings and micro air vehicles; computational methods for high-fidelity optimisation and reduced-order modelling in nonlinear aeroelasticity.